mchjohnson13/ElectionAnalysis/README.md

 # Module 3: Election Analysis

 ## Project Overview
-Assist in election audit of tabulated results for a U.S. Congressional precinct in Colorado.
+In this project, a Congressional precinct in Colorado requested help in performing an audit of tabulated results from a recent election.
+The audid included an analysis of the Candidates and the Counties.

 ### Candidate Data Analysis
 1. Calculate the total number of votes